Toggle: English / Spanish

 Urine tests will be done.
-Persons with Scheie syndrome have increased amounts of dermatan and heparan sulfate in their urine.
+People with Scheie syndrome have increased amounts of dermatan and heparan sulfate in their urine.
 See: Urine dermatan sulfate

 Other tests may include:

-Enzyme replacement therapy for patients with a defect in the enzyme a-L-iduronidase (lauonidase) is now possible.
-This includes individuals with Scheie syndrome, but also Hurler and Hurler-Scheie syndromes.
+Enzyme replacement therapy for people with a defect in the enzyme a-L-iduronidase (lauonidase) is now possible.
+This includes individuals with Scheie syndrome, and also Hurler and Hurler-Scheie syndromes.

-Early recognition and treatment of spinal cord compression can prevent permanent nerve damage.
+Early detection and treatment of spinal cord compression can prevent permanent nerve damage.
 Treatment is also given for heart problems caused by leaky valves.

-Scheie syndrome is compatible with an almost normal lifespan.
+A person with Scheie syndrome can live an almost normal lifespan.
 However, some disabilities such as limitation of joints, blindness, or deafness are likely to occur later in life.